gvwilson/thirdbit/src/fiction/iffy/index.md

 from the crowd.
 One sailor hefted a gaff hook.
-Another wrapped a length of chain around her hand as the twin or clone beside her rolled her head from side to side to loosen it.
+Another wrapped a length of chain around her hand as the twin or clone beside her rolled her head from side to side to loosen her neck.
 "Well this ain't Bharati,"
 Captain Kerse said to the sergeant.
 "Contract says we're to mind everythin' we hauled down from Taz